External agents

 The following integrations have been tested by GitLab and are available:

-For a click-through demo, see DAP with Amazon Q.
+For a click-through demo, see GitLab Duo Agent Platform with Amazon Q.

 Prerequisites

-Before you can create an agent and integrate it with an external AI model provider, you must meet the prerequisites.
+Before you can create an agent and integrate it with an external AI model provider, you must meet the prerequisites for the GitLab Duo Agent Platform.

-To integrate your agent with an external AI model provider, you must have access credentials.
-You can use either an API key for that model provider or GitLab-managed credentials.
+To integrate your agent with an external AI model provider, you must also have access credentials.
+You can use either an API key for the model provider or GitLab-managed credentials.

 API keys

-To integrate your agent with an external AI model provider, you can use an API key for that model provider:
+To integrate your agent with an external AI model provider, you can use an API key for the model provider:

 - For Anthropic Claude and Opencode, use an Anthropic API key.